brunolemos06/UA-ECT/README.md

 ### Projects developed for the Computers and Telematics Engineering BSc + MSc at the University of Aveiro

 ### 1st Year
-- LSD  - Laboratórios e Sistemas Digitais
+- [LSD] Laboratórios e Sistemas Digitais

 ### 2nd Year
 - [AC1] Arquitetura de Computadores I